tal-hason/ArgoCICD-Demo/README.md

 [Live Demo](https://youtu.be/sFNHS1mdglI)

-In this repo we have a Project that demoenstrait a full CI and CD pipeline that is utilized with only ArgoCD
+In this repo we have a Project that demonstrate a full CI and CD pipeline that is utilized with only ArgoCD

 * Please Fork the Repo and work with your own details *